ytw-wyt/University/README.md

 4. Open up `test/models/department_test.rb` and complete the tests so this is at 100% coverage for this model
 5. Open up `app/models/faculty.rb` and review the code comments given
 6. Open up `test/models/faculty_test.rb` and complete the tests so the methods commented on will be covered
 	- this will require you to set up a context for faculty (skelton already in place).
-Looking at the facorty file for faculty, you see that Prof. Q is the default faculty member; probably a good idea to create the first faculty object as `@profq`.
+Looking at the factory file for faculty, you see that Prof. Q is the default faculty member; probably a good idea to create the first faculty object as `@profq`.
 Of course, also make sure that not every faculty you create is named 'Jeria Quesenberry' ;-)
 	- before testing, load the testing data into a clean copy of your dev database with the command `rake db:contexts`.
 (Note that this is not built into Rails; it was written for you and also exists in your project starter code.)
 Once that's done and the contexts build without error, re-open rails console and run `Department.all` and `Faculty.all` and see that the testing context data is loaded in the dev environment.

 7. Run the tests and see that tests for department passes while tests for faculty fail.